DomMc97/Applied-Maths-MSc-Thesis/docs/ReadME.md

 Google Colab notebooks visualising and quantifting Geographic Adjacency Graph Construction techniques.

 ## Cluster Visualisations
-Google Colab notebooks visualising and quantifting clusters and GAM for the 5 chosen clusters.
+Google Colab notebooks visualising and investigating the 5 chosen clusters including their GAM scores.

 ## Figures
 All interactive figures used in body of the thesis.
 They can be found in the uploaded notebooks they are uploaded here for the purpose of hosting on github pages.